-- I will sing evermore of the love of the LORD, proclaiming to all generations his faithfulness. - 2 For your love you did promise to build up forever, your faithfulness firm as the heavens themselves. - 3 "I have made with my chosen a covenant, and sworn to David my servant, - to establish his seed forever, and to build up his throne to all ages."
+I will sing evermore of the love of the LORD, proclaiming to all generations his faithfulness.

+- 2 For your love you did promise to build up forever, your faithfulness firm as the heavens themselves. - 3 "I have made with my chosen a covenant, and sworn to David my servant, - 4 to establish his seed forever, and to build up his throne to all ages."
 Selah - Then the holy assembly in heaven praised your marvelous faithfulness, LORD. - For who in the skies may compare with the LORD?
+Who is like the LORD among the gods?
-Who is like the LORD among the gods? - 7 A God to be feared in the holy assembly, awful and great above all who are round him. - O Lord God of hosts, who is mighty as you?
-Your strength and faithfulness, Lord, surround you. - You are the Lord of the raging sea: when its waves surge, it is you who still them. - It was you who did pierce and crush Rahab in pieces, and scatter your foes by your mighty arm. - Yours are the heavens, yours also the earth, the world and its fulness, it's you who did found them.

-- The north and the south, it's you have created them; Tabor and Hermon shout praise to your name. - You have an arm with the might of a hero; strong is your hand, high uplifted your right hand. - Justice and right are the base of your throne, kindness and faithfulness ever attend you. - Happy the people who know the glad shout, who walk, O LORD, in the light of your face. - They exult in your name all the day, and your righteousness they extol. - For you are our strength and our pride.
-Your favor will lift us to honor. - For the holy Lord of Israel keeps our defender and king. - In a vision of old you did speak in this way to the one whom you loved: "A grown I have set on the here - "A crown I have set on the hero I chose to be over the people - "I found my servant David, and anointed with holy oil. - 21 My hand will be with him forever, my arm will give him strength. - "No enemy will dare to assail him, nor the wicked to oppress him; - but his foes I will shatter before him, I will strike down those who hate him. - 24 "My loyal love shall attend him, and I will lift him to honor. - I will set his hand on the sea, and his right hand on the rivers.
+- 7 A God to be feared in the holy assembly, awful and great above all who are round him. - 8 O Lord God of hosts, who is mighty as you?
+Your strength and faithfulness, Lord, surround you. - You are the LORD of the raging sea: when its waves surge, it is you who still them. - It was you who did pierce and crush Rahab in pieces, and scatter your foes by your mighty arm. - Yours are the heavens, yours also the earth, the world and its fulness, it's you who did found them. - The north and the south, it's you have created them; Tabor and Hermon shout praise to your name. - You have an arm with the might of a hero; strong is your hand, high uplifted your right hand. - Justice and right are the base of your throne, kindness and faithfulness ever attend you. - Happy the people who know the glad shout, who walk, O LORD, in the light of your face. - They exult in your name all the day, and your righteousness they extol. - 17 For you are our strength and our pride.
+Your favor will lift us to honor. - 18 For the holy Lord of Israel keeps our defender and king. - In a vision of old you did speak in this way to the one whom you loved:"A crown I have set on the hero I chose to be over the people - 20 "I found my servant David, and an ointed with hol y oil.

-- 26 "As for him, he will call me 'My father, my God, and my rock of salvation." - 27 And I will make him my first-born, highest of kings on the earth. - 28 "My love will I keep for him ever, my covenant with him shall stand fast. - 29 His line will I make everlasting, and his throne as the days of the heavens. - 30 "If his children forsake my law, and walk not as I have ordained; - 31 if they profane my statutes, and do not keep my commandments; - "I will punish their sin with the rod, their iniquity with scourges. - But my love will I not take from him, nor will I belie my faithfulness. - "I will not profane my covenant by changing the word that has passed my lips. - Once have I solemnly sworn and I would not lie to David, - 36 "that his line should endure forever, and his throne as the sun before me, - 37 firm as the moon which for ever and ever is fixed in the sky."
-Selah - But you have cast off in contempt, and been furious with your anointed. - You have spurned the covenant with your servant, and his sacred crown dashed to the ground. - 40 You have broken down all his walls, and laid his bulwarks in ruins.
+- 21 My hand will be with him forever, my arm will give him strength. - "No enemy will dare to assail him, nor the wicked to oppress him; - but his foes I will shatter before him, I will strike down those who hate him. - 24 "My loyal love shall attend him, and I will lift him to honor. - 25 I will set his hand on the sea, and his right hand on the rivers. - 26 "As for him, he will call me 'My father, my God, and my rock of salvation." - 27 And I will make him my firstborn, highest of kings on the earth. - 28 "My love will I keep for him ever, my covenant with him shall stand fast. - 29 His line will I make everlasting, and his throne as the days of the heavens. - "If his children forsake my law, and walk not as I have ordained; - 31 if they profane my statutes, and do not keep my commandments; - "I will punish their sin with the rod, their iniquity with scourges. - But my love will I not take from him, nor will I belie my faithfulness. - "I will not profane my covenant by changing the word that has passed my lips. - 35 Once have I solemnly sworn and I would not lie to David,